Acuant/AcuantAndroidMobileSDK/README.md

 	<activity android:name="com.acuant.mobilesdk.detect.Camera2CardDetectManual"></activity>

-# Activating the license keykey
+# Activating the license key

 In order to activate the license key, use the following method: